When and how did you first find out you have breast cancer?

 Since it was at a very advanced stage, doctors decided to opt for chemo prior to any surgery as they feared it was going to spread.

 So 2 weeks after I had my results I was at oncology taking chemotherapy.
-Meanwhile, I came to a point where I had to examine my life thoroughly, research as much as possible on complimentary therapies and rearrange my life to suit my wellbeing,
+Meanwhile, I came to a point where I had to examine my life thoroughly, research as much as possible on complementary therapies and rearrange my life to suit my well-being,

 How did your family and friends react to the news?

 It was quite a shock for everyone.
 I believed I lived a pretty healthy life so I presumed something like this could not happen to me.
 Nowadays I believe that there is a lot more to cancer that we still do not know.